 In 2012, Nestle announced the planned closure of its Hayes plant, which is currently used for the manufacture of coffee.
-The Council is in the early stages of discussion with the landholders about the future of this key development site, but is seeking to bring forward a comprehensive development scheme that includes the adjoining sites (Site B).
+The Council is seeking to bring forward a comprehensive development scheme that includes the adjoining sites.

 The three sites identified in this allocation form the most significant growth point within the Hayes Housing Zone.
 The Council is keen to ensure that complementary design principles are adopted and the resulting infrastructure requirements associated with planned levels of growth are fully assessed and integrated.
-In addition, proposals from individual landowners should, as far as possible, come forward in a coordinated manner without prejudicing the development aspirations on other parts of the site.
+In addition, proposals from individual landowners should, as far as possible, come forward in a co-ordinated manner without prejudicing the development aspirations on other parts of the site.

-Development pProposals will need to take account of a wide range of policy considerations, including those related to transportation, heritage and the wider objective of encouraging economic growth in Hayes town.
-It is recognised that the final overall quantum of uses and the number of residential units will be determined through discussions with key stakeholders and the development of a sustainable masterplan and the agreement of key design principles, which include the provision of improved transport and community infrastructure.
+Development proposals will need to take account of a wide range of policy considerations, including those related to transportation, heritage and the wider objective of encouraging economic growth in Hayes town.
+It is recognised that the final overall quantum of uses and the number of residential units will be determined through discussions with key stakeholders the development of a sustainable masterplan and the agreement of key design principles, which include the provision of improved transport and community infrastructure.